Best small cars with a high driving position

 The Single Motor Long Range is the pick of the EX30 lineup, as it can go the furthest on a charge yet still is quick enough that you won’t ever be longing for more power.

-You get a bit of that SUV style, too, thanks to a nice square body and some cladding around the wheel arches.
-It may not be a big car, but it does look rugged.
+Citroen C3 reviewThe Citroen C3 offers tremendous value with a bit of SUV style, thanks to a nice square body and some cladding around the wheel arches.
+It may not be a big car, but it does look rugged, and it’s another Highly Commended car in the Urban Living segment of the 2026 Carwow Car of the Year Awards.

 The C3’s seating position is high - but more than that, it’s comfortable.
 Citroen’s fitted its so-called ‘Advanced Comfort’ seats, which may look flat and uncomfortable but through clever use of different densities of foam padding actually provide you with really nice support especially over long distances.